 Information on life tables from the Government Actuary's Department which was responsible for producing national life tables until 31st January 2006.
 Historic life tables are still available on the GAD website.

-Annual survey of pension disclosures made by FTSE 100 companies produced by Lane, Clark & Peacock.
+Annual survey of pension disclosures made by FTSE 100 companies produced by Lane, Clark & Peacock (LCP).
 The reports include an analysis of the assumptions used by companies.